Skip to content

 Managing Apps

 Once a bundle is installed, NimbleBrain tracks its lifecycle from startup through crashes and recovery.
-You can start, stop, and inspect bundles through the CLI, API, or web UI.
+You inspect bundles and control their lifecycle through the web UI and the agent (the manage_connectors tool).

 Every installed bundle is in one of five states: